jeydurai/mylookup/README.md

 directory

 ## What's new in this version
-Instead of writing the unmatched data on to the disc, we can deceive it in a variable by enabling `:get` switch in command options
+Instead of writing the unmatched data on to the disc, we can receive it in a variable by enabling `:get` switch in command options

 ## Development